By Jason Osiason

 Kirsten Dunst brings quiet ache to Leigh, the woman who sees the good in him before the world does.
 Their chemistry carries the film.
 They feel like two people who would absolutely fall in love at the worst possible time.
 Their scenes together glow with longing and exhaustion, as if love itself is something they have to steal moments for.

-What makes this film sing is how it balances romance and ruin.
+I loved how it balances romance and ruin.
 It never chooses between them because both are true.
 Love makes you reckless.
 Shame makes you hide.
 Roofman is about how those impulses collide.
-The writing is sharp but gentle.
-The score hums under the dialogue like a heartbeat that never slows down.

-Channing Tatum pours his whole bruised soul into this role.
-He strips away his charm until what’s left is something raw and trembling.
+Channing Tatum pours his whole bruised soul into this role and it’s probably the best acting work I’ve seen from him.
+He strips away his charm until what’s left is something raw and beautiful.
 It feels like a total career reinvention.
 You see the comedy, the pain, the yearning, and you realize he has been waiting for a part like this.
 One of the performances of the year.
 Oscar nominate him, cowards.

 By the end, the movie leaves you warm and wrecked.
 It is about second chances and the strange ways people look for redemption when the world has already written them off.
 It’s messy, funny, sad, and achingly sincere.
 A romantic tragedy that just happens to live inside a toy store.
 I walked out smiling and heartbroken, which feels exactly right.
 [B+]